 Winning Results and Relationships

-You can see the cultural impact of this this new transformative coaching model compared to a traditional coaching model:
+You can see the cultural impact of this new transformative coaching model compared to a traditional coaching model:

 Every organization has a culture by default.
 Few organizations have a culture by design.